BrightSoul/SimpleXUnit/README.md

 # SimpleXUnit v0.1.0
-Runs XUnit tests in a .NET Core console application.
+Programmatically execute XUnit tests in a console application.

 ### Quick start
 Just one line of code to run tests in the current assembly and output formatted text to Console.Out.